 If you are doing half reps, you are not maximizing the lying hamstring curl.
 Instead, choose a manageable weight and complete full repetitions!

 The hamstring curl is not a motion you find in athletics or in most natural daily movements.
 Your hamstrings are rarely asked to support a large sum of weight.

 For that reason, do not jump right in and choose the heaviest dumbbell on the rack.
 Your hamstrings will not be prepared to curl it and you can risk injury.

 Instead, focus on control and volume.
 Choose a lighter dumbbell and work your way up as you increase the resistance over time.

 The hamstring curl machine is the perfect gym variation of the dumbbell hamstring curl.

 Assume a sitting position in the machine with your legs fully extended.
-The pad should rest just above your ankles.
-Then, contract your hamstrings to press the pad all the way down.
+The foot pad should rest just above your ankles.
+Then, contract your hamstrings to curl the pad all the way down.

 2. Standing Hamstring Curl

 You can also perform hamstring curls unilaterally from a standing position.